snowu/amazon_book_scraping/README.md

 Good news is, this "mixed" approach seems to be both faster and more precise than a fully async approach using ScraperAPI async features.
 So win win, I suppose.

 ## Run the script
-Final script is `book_scraping.py`.
-To protect ScraperAPI key the script uses env variable:
+Final script is `book_scraping.py`, to protect ScraperAPI key the script uses env variable:
 - To setup just create `.env` with the API_KEY = "ACTUAL_API_KEY" variable inside. `.env.example` can be used as a template.

 The script is usable with 3 CLI parameters: